drdhaval2785/mbis/readme.md

 8. Keep on pushing enter whenever asked.
 9. The console will show you the training / testing accuracy and also list of false positive / false negative files (places where the code failed).
 10. Examine the image and try to figure out the cause of error.
+11. run `sh postprocess.sh` from commandline.
+This will segregate the good and bad images from Images/ToBeSorted folder into Images/sorted/positives and Images/sorted/negatives folders.

 # Preprocessing
 1. `resize.py` does the preprocessing.